scholacantorum/public-site/concerts/into-the-west/index.md

 {{% cosponsors %}}Ann Yvonne Walker and David Jones & Cathy and Steve Combs{{% /cosponsors %}}

-Music from and inspired by the Great American West Coast, with music by Morten Lauridsen, Eric Whitacre and many more.
-Both of these great American composers are known for highly original and accessible composition that has made them beloved by audiences and choirs alike.
+Music from and inspired by the Great American West Coast.
+We’ll perform Eric Whitacre’s charming _Goodnight Moon_, and _Come to the Woods_ by Jake Runestad, based on the writings of John Muir.
+Also featured is the world premiere of a work by Eric Tuan, using text by this year’s winner of Schola Cantorum’s Poetry Contest.

 _Original artwork usage donated by [Mike Bailey](http://MEBaileyArt.com)._